-Akafuku is bought at not only some its shops in Ise city but also some department stores and main station kiosks along Kintetsu Line.
+Akafuku is bought at not only some its shops in Ise city but also some department stores and the stands in main stations along Kintetsu railway.

-So we can get at Nagoya, Kyoto and Osaka stations, but it isn't bought in Tokyo.
+So, we can get it at Nagoya, Kyoto and Osaka stations, but it isn't bought in Tokyo.

 The noodle of Ise uden is very thick and soft.

-Generally, the soup for udon is filled in a bowl, but one of Ise udon is low in the bowl.
-But it is thick.
+The soup for common udon is filled in a bowl, but the soup of Ise udon is low in the bowl.

-We eat the thick noodles with dressing thick soup.
+We eat the noodles with dressing thick soup.

-In Matsusaka city, there are some well-established sukiyaki or steak restaurants using Matsusaka beef.
+In Matsusaka city, there are some long-established sukiyaki or steak restaurants using only Matsusaka beef.

-But Koukichi Mikimoto succeeded the world's first quantity production of cultured pearl at Ago Bay in 1905.
+But Mikimoto Kokichi (1858-1954) succeeded the world's first quantity production of cultured pearl at Ago Bay in Mie Prefecture in 1905.